 Introduction

-To stem the flow of emigration, the East German government, with support from the Soviet Union, decided to construct a barrier.
-This barrier, known as the Berlin Wall, was a physical symbol of the Iron Curtain that separated the communist East from the democratic West.
-Construction of the wall began on August 13, 1961, and it effectively divided Berlin, families, and friends for nearly three decades.
+As a way to put an end to the emigration the East German government with a little encouragement from the Soviet Union decided to build a barrier.
+This barrier now known as the Berlin wall was a very visible representation of the Iron curtain that separated the east bloc communists from the western democracies.
+The construction of that infamous wall started on August 13/1961 and for nearly thirty years it physically and symbolically split Berlin, families, and friends cage.

 Social and Political Climate

-The winds of change blowing in the Soviet Union inspired East Germans to push for similar reforms within their own country.
-Pro-democracy movements gained traction, demanding more political participation and the opportunity for free and fair elections.
+New winds of change that began to blow in the Soviet Union prompted the East Germans to demand for the same change in their country.
+Active political campaigns began through civil liberties demanding greater political rights and the chance to have free and fair elections.

-Mass Protests and the Fall of the Wall
+Mass Protest and the end of the East and West Division by Berlin Wall

-As the pressure from the crowd grew, the border guards became overwhelmed and unable to contain the situation.
-In a pivotal moment, Lieutenant Colonel Harald Jäger, a senior officer, ordered the opening of the checkpoints.
-East Berliners flooded through the newly opened border, reuniting with friends and family in the West.
-This unprecedented act marked the symbolic end of the Berlin Wall.
+Finally with the increasing pressure from the crowd the border guards were unable to handle the situation.
+The situation changed dramatically when the senior officer, Lieutenant Colonel Harald Jäger, ordered the opening of those checkpoints.
+They swarmed through the newly opened border checking on friends, relatives and anyone in the West.
+This act was the symbolic top to the Berlin Wall.

 The Impact and Legacy